leekarensl/PortfolioProjects/SQL Data Cleaning Project.md

 ```
 ## Splitting values into two or more columns
 ### PropertyAddress
-Now that _null_ values have been taken care of in the _PropertyAddress_, in order to increase readability, the city was **SPLIT** from the main address using the _split_ function in Google BigQuery.
+Now that _null_ values have been taken care of in the _PropertyAddress_, in order to increase readability, the city was split from the main address using the **SPLIT** function in Google BigQuery.
 As the city is indicated after the comma delimiter ( , ) from the main address, the delimiter was use as a split point in the SQL query:
 ```sql
 SELECT
   SPLIT(PropertyAddress, ' , ') [offset(0)] AS address,